Bridge School (California): History

 The Bridge School was founded by Pegi Young, Jim Forderer and speech and language pathologist, Dr. Marilyn Buzolich.
 Pegi Young was inspired to start the school after she was unable to find a suitable school placement for her non-verbal son, Ben Young, who has cerebral palsy.
 The school opened in 1987 after funds were raised from the 1st Annual Bridge School Benefit concert in 1986.
 The first student graduated from the school in 1991.
 A permanent building was constructed for the school on the campus of North Elementary School in 1995 and affords students at the school the opportunity to participate in the general education environment.

 In 1997, a Teacher in Residence program was established, bringing teachers from countries where the use of AAC and AT is still in its infancy to the school for a year-long placement.
 This program has since brought teachers from India, Poland, Singapore, Mexico, South Korea and South Africa among other countries.

 The school opened its preschool program in 2003.

 Benefit Concert

-One of the organization's main sources of funding is the annual benefit concert which is held every October at Shoreline Amphitheatre, Mountain View (CA).
+One of the organization's main sources of funding is the annual benefit concert which was held every fall at Shoreline Amphitheatre, Mountain View.
 It is an acoustic non-profit charity concert organized by Neil Young and his wife Pegi Young (Bridge School founder).
-The first concert was held in 1986 to support the opening of the school and has been held every year, with the exception of 1987, since.
-In 2012 the 26th concert was held.
-Performers generally perform acoustically.
-Past artists have included Phish, Thom Yorke, Green Day, The Smashing Pumpkins, Pearl Jam, David Bowie, Metallica, Elton John, Foo Fighters, Bob Dylan, The Beach Boys, Mumford & Sons, Florence Welch, and Tom Petty and The Heartbreakers.
-Neil Young is heavily involved in the organization and promotion of the concert and performs every year.
+The first concert was held in 1986 to support the opening of the school, and it was held every year, with the exception of 1987, until 2016.
+Featured artists included Phish, Thom Yorke, Green Day, The Smashing Pumpkins, Pearl Jam, David Bowie, Metallica, Elton John, Foo Fighters, Bob Dylan, The Beach Boys, Mumford & Sons, Florence Welch, and Tom Petty and The Heartbreakers.
+Neil Young was heavily involved in the organization and promotion of the concert and performed every year.